-You might not think it but purchasing your a houseplant is kind of a *big deal*.
+You might not think it but purchasing your first houseplant is kind of a *big deal*.

 Not only do houseplants scream “successful adulting” but they’re also touted to have health benefits like reduced stress, boosted moods and increased productivity.
-In other words, they’re exactly the tonic we need in the sh*tshow that has been 2020 thus far.
+In other words, they’re exactly the tonic we need for life in the gritty city.

-Need to know where to find these magical wunder-objects?
-These stellar plant shops in London will hit you right up.
+Need to know where to find these magical objects?
+These stellar plant shops in London will sort you right out.

 The Best Plant Shops in London

-I’ll level with you – the interior of Plant Warehouse is straight up #goals.
+We’ll level with you – the interior of Plant Warehouse is straight-up #goals.